 Spring is a bit of a show off really, bursting onto the scene like it does, jazz hands waving, brandishing fat leaves of pungent wild garlic, deep purple violets and perfect tips of fresh asparagus to lift our winter-worn spirits.
 There are some really lovely ingredients to get excited about at this time of year, and with their delicate, truffley savouriness and miraculous honeycomb texture (ideal for capturing delicious creamy sauces), morels might just steal the show.
 Eating them always feels rather special and reminds me of formative meals at fancy French restaurants with spotless white tablecloths, which first introduced me to these little delights in my twenties.

 They’re often showcased alongside fresh peas, a seasonal bedfellow whose inoffensive sweetness allows the subtlety of morels to shine while providing a jolly pop of brightness.
 Here I’ve folded both through pasta licked with cream, parmesan and wilted pea shoots, with pink peppercorns offering a vivid, floral spice.
-The tarragon lifts the dish with a hint of sweet anise, but if you’re not a fan, replace it with flat leaf parsley or chervil.
+The tarragon lifts the dish with a hint of sweet anise, but if you’re not a fan or can’t get hold of any, replace it with flat leaf parsley or chervil.
 Like their truffle cousins, wild morels are hard to find and so don’t come cheap, but they’re worth their weight in gold.
-Grab a bag from the Market, invite a special person to join your table and celebrate the start of spring together with this dish.

 160g fresh peas